mdorn/okta-login-examples/README.md

     python -m SimpleHTTPServer

 Then navigate to http://localhost:8000 in your browser and keep an eye on the console for log messages explaining what's happening.

+TODO:

+- Write a bash script populate configuration values from a `.env` file.